 Mount Borah Trail is a 7.5 mile moderately trafficked out and back trail located near Mackay, Idaho that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash